luiswirth/bsc-thesis/src/matter/mesh.typ

   let this = Self { lengths, dim };
   assert!(
     this.is_coordinate_realizable(),
-    "Simplex must be coordiante realizable."
+    "Simplex must be coordinate realizable."
   );
   this
 }